OpenEnergyPlatform/oeplatform/docs/install-and-documentation/install/installation.md

 ???
 Info "All steps & commands in one list"

+    This list of commands will only work on systems where the core system dependencies already exists.
+Please use the full installation guide in case you encounter errors.

     1. Get code & install dependencies.
         - `git clone https://github.com/OpenEnergyPlatform/oeplatform.git`
         - `cd oeplatform`